Symphony® Breast Pump with Rechargeable Battery

 - Let-down button: Moms can easily return to stimulation by pressing the let-down button.

 - Initiate and maintain milk supply: If direct breastfeeding is not possible, as well as collect breast milk at work or during other absences from the baby.

 - Hospital grade (multi-user): The pump's kit is separate from the pumping mechanism and protected from overflow by a specially designed membrane.

-Symphony breast pump includes 2-Phase Expression technology, unique overflow protection, double or single pumping, one knob control, whisper quiet operation, and is easy-to-clean.
-This is the same breast pump as the 0240108 except it includes a rechargeable battery for portability and ease of use.
+Please note that this is the same breast pump as 0240108, except this listing includes a rechargeable battery for portability and ease of use.

 Want to pump hands-free?
 Watch the Easy Expression video to find out how.